ocurrent/ocaml-ci/doc/dev.md

   --gitlab-backend ./capnp-secrets/ocaml-ci-gitlab-admin.cap
 ```

-You should see the client site on `localhost:8090`
+You should see the client site on `localhost:8090` note that both backends are optional so you can run just the github or gitlab pipelines.

 ### Running a scheduler and a worker (OPTIONAL)